-What distinguishes this park from all the rest, though, is the Arenal Volcano, which is among the worlds& 10 most active volcanoes.
-Not to worry though, since the last major eruption was in 1968, the majority of the volcanic activity consists of smoldering cinder-blocks and vibrant lava emissions flowing down its side.
+What distinguishes this park from all the rest, though, is the Arenal Volcano, which is among the world's 10 most active volcanoes.
+Not to worry though, the last major eruption was in 1968; since then, the majority of the volcanic activity consists of smoldering cinder-blocks and vibrant lava emissions flowing down its side.
 Park officials will not hesitate to close down the park if they feel conditions are too dangerous, as park visitor safety is the primary concern.

 While exploring the park you will see plant life which includes guayabo de monte, laurel, cirri, various species of palms, orchids, heliconias, ferns, strangler figs, bromeliads, and many others.
 A popular hike is to pass through the park's tropical rainforest to old lava beds and then climb the Chato Volcano (Volcan Chato).
 Its extinct crater houses a water filled lagoon with a liberating view standing at 3,609 ft (1,100 m) on top of Arenal's little sibling.